Earthworm-Banana/yt-dlp-HypnoTube_com-plugin/README.md

 - Video Title 📝
 - Video ID 🆔
 - Release Date 🗓️
-- Uploader Information 👤
+- Uploader 👤
 - View Count 👁️
 - Video Duration ⏰
+- Thumbnails 🖼️

 ### Limitations and Known Issues ❗

-- **Thumbnail Extraction**: 🖼️ Currently, thumbnail extraction is not supported.
-Extracting thumbnails proved to be a difficult challenge as the thumbnails don't follow a predictable pattern.
-Despite numerous attempts, it seems virtually impossible to retrieve thumbnails reliably at this time.

-- **Metadata Limitations**: 📄 Some metadata fields may not populate due to limitations in the information accessible from HypnoTube.
+- **Metadata Limitations**: 📄 Some metadata fields may not populate due to limitations in the information accessible from HypnoTube (or haven't gotten around to implement them).

 ## Support and Contributions 🤝